jennybehre/Control_and_Trajectory_Tracking_for_Autonomous_Vehicle/README.md

 ### PID controller is a model free controller, i.e. it does not use a model of the car.
 Could you explain the pros and cons of this type of controller?
 An advantage of a model free controller is that it is not as complex as a model based controller.
-Theirfore you can use basic algorithms for calculation.
+Therefor, you can use it to solve any problem without changing the settings.
+Additionally, you can calculate the output very fast which make it usable for realtime applications.
-A disvantage is that the model free controller does not take care of the boundary conditions of a car like the radius of the turning circle.
+A disvantage is that the model free controller does not take care of the boundary conditions of a specific car.
+Also, the PID controller can only calculate the best output for the current situation.
+That makes it hard to deal with several scenarios because of the delay of the controller.

 ### (Optional) What would you do to improve the PID controller?